Xitric/PropertyBasedTesting-Project/README.md

 # Testing a Domain Specific Language for IoT Devices
 This repository contains a QuickCheck framework written in OCaml for testing a domain specific language (DSL).

+## Contributors
+Unfortunately, the contributor section does not truly reflect who has worked on this project.
+This is because most of the development was done over Visual Studio Live Share.
+Thus, the host becomes the primary contributor.

 ## Dependencies
 Running this repository requires an installation of OCaml, Java, and Groovy.